CommonRoad/commonroad-stl-monitor/readme.md

 * *commonroad-io* >= 2020.2
 * *commonroad-vehicle-models* >= 2020.1

+You can install the required Python packages with the provided *requirements.txt* file (*pip install -r requirements.txt*).
 Additionally, you need the following software:
 * *[commonroad-curvilinear-coordinate-system](https://gitlab.lrz.de/cps/commonroad-curvilinear-coordinate-system/-/tree/development)*
 which has to be installed according to the readme inside the linked repository.

-The usage of the Anaconda Python distribution is recommended. \
-You can install the required Python packages with the provided *requirements.txt* file (*pip install -r requirements.txt*).

-The CommonRoad Monitor can be installed with `pip install -e .`.
+The CommonRoad Monitor can be installed with `pip install -e .` from the root directory of this repository.

 ## Running the CommonRoad Traffic Rule Monitor
 There exist several options to run the CommonRoad traffic rule monitor: